fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 *ENclose*.

-If the source code in :numref:`ex_source_file` was saved to a file named *msxepanet.c* then it could be compiled into an executable named *epanetmsx.exe* by using the following commands with the Microsoft C/C++ command line
+If the source code in :numref:`ex_source_file` was saved to a file named *msxepanet.c* then it could be compiled into an executable named *epanetmsx.exe* by first opening a Microsoft Visual Studio command prompt window and then using the following commands:
-compiler:

 *CL  /c  epanetmsx.c*